Sabo Isehan

 Where do you go in Kyoto when time is short and the budget is modest?
 Sabo Isehan is a Kyoto stop with a place on Tabelog's 100 Best Japanese Sweets list in 2023.
 At JPY 1,000–JPY 1,999 per person, it offers a low-commitment option without upper-tier restaurant pricing.

 The appeal is simple: plan it as a Kyoto stop rather than a full meal.
-Verified hours are 11 AM–6:30 PM on Monday, Wednesday, Thursday, Friday, Saturday, Sunday, with Tuesday closed.
+Hours are 11 AM–6:30 PM on Monday, Wednesday, Thursday, Friday, Saturday, Sunday, with Tuesday closed.
 Because operating details can change, confirm current information before you go.

 What to Order and When

 Use the Tabelog recognition as the signal: this is a place to approach as a focused Kyoto stop rather than a broad dining experience.
-Specific menu items are not verified here, so first-timers should choose from what is available that day.
+First-timers should choose from what is available that day.
 For planning, treat Sabo Isehan as a daytime Kyoto stop, not a dinner destination.

 How It Fits Among Kyoto's Sweets Tier